-- no increased risk of cancer among long term phone users between the ages of 20 and 69.
+- A Swedish case-study showed no increased risk of cancer among long term phone users between the ages of 20 and 69.

 - Brain cancer patients between age 7 and 19 in Denmark, Norway, Switzerland and Sweden showed no correlation between cell phone use and risk of cancer.

 - A French study showed no association for glioma or meningiomas comparing regular phone users and non-users.
 However, they did find that the most frequent cell phone users were significantly more at risk.

 Reasons for Inconsistent Findings